MAY 19th, 2022

 • Examples include purchasing new property or equipment, implementing new business information systems, or integrating with another firm.

+Business audits often help surface and avert potential issues in the future.
 The process will also provide the basis and backup for any legal opinion the firm may be required to issue in connection with the transaction.

 Organizations exercise due diligence by: